zehengl/scrapy-darksky-api/README.md

 ## Usage

-1. set envrionment variables for darksky secret key, latitude, longitude, year, and hour for crawling
+1. set environment variables for darksky secret key, latitude, longitude, year, and hour for crawling
 2. run scrapy to crawl the forcast data and save in json

 This scrapy app would crawl the temperatures in all days witin {year} at {hour} o'clock.